thsaravana/thsaravana.github.io/_posts/2021-08-23-google-apps-script-android-translation.md

 ### Google Sheet format for Translations
 ![Sheet Format]({{ '/assets/AppsScriptAndroidTranslation/sample-translation.png' | absolute_url }})
 <br>
-The above is how the Sheet looks like.
+The above is the general format of the sheet.
 Each row represents a language, and each column represents a key.
 So in the above case, for language `en`, the `strings.xml` file should be as follows:

 ```xml